Country Living in a Cariboo Valley

 After a couple of days upstairs, it is time to move them down into our Cold Room.

-If you don’t have a lot of garden room, why not try growing potatoes in growing bags?
+If you don’t have a lot of garden room, why not try growing potatoes in growing bags like these?
 You can get a very good harvest using these.
 You could also grow potatoes in any deep container.

 Bottom Line: Now that you know how to plant potatoes, be sure to plant some in your garden or in containers this year!